Blend3rman/ez_switch_lib-Arduino-Library/README.md

 # switch_lib
-Basic but flexible switch library for Arduino, supporting multiple switches and circuits schemes of different type
+Basic but flexible switch library for Arduino, supporting multiple switch and circuit schemes of different types.